 Beacon Street, Allston/Brighton

 Considered a nineteenth-century masterpiece of engineering, urban planning and landscape design, the Chestnut Hill Reservation is listed on the National Register of Historic Places and is a City of Boston Landmark.
-Today, visitors can jog, walk their dog (please keep on leash and remove waste), or just stroll around the historic reservoir.
+Today, visitors can jog, walk their dog (please keep on leash, out of water, and remove waste), or just stroll around the historic reservoir.
 Open year-round, dawn to dusk.

 MBTA: Take the Green Line ‘C’ branch to Cleveland Circle.
 After exiting the MBTA walk 200 feet east on Beacon Street.
 Cross Chestnut Hill Avenue at the lights.
 Chestnut Hill Reservation and Reilly Rink and Pool are immediately on the right

 By Car: (parking is on street only) From the west: Take Rte.
 9 east to the Hammond Pond Parkway exit (3.1 miles from Route 95).
 At the end of the ramp turn right onto Hammond Pond Parkway south.
 Get in left lane and travel 100 feet.
 Make a U-turn and head north on Hammond Pond Parkway.
 At the second lights, turn right on Beacon Street.
 Travel 1.7 miles.
 Chestnut Hill Reservation and Reilly Rink and Pool are on the left.